Victory Live!

-Victory Live! is the third American gospel music album released by Tye Tribbett & Greater Anointing on Columbia Records in 2006.
-Recorded on Saturday, December 3, 2005 at Philadelphia's Deliverance Evangelistic Church, the album features guest appearances from Mary Mary, Hezekiah Walker, Donnie McClurkin, Kim Burrell and Israel Houghton.
+Victory Live! is the third American gospel music album released by Tye Tribbett & Greater Anointing on Columbia Records in May 2006.
+It was recorded live on Saturday, December 3, 2005, at Philadelphia's Deliverance Evangelistic Church.
+Featuring the smash hits "Bless the Lord" and "Victory", it is often considered as Tye Tribbett and G.A.'s seminal work and one of the best and most popular gospel albums of the 2000s.